stojan211287/CatsAndMonads/README.md

 * IO
 * State

-...  as well as the StateT monad transformer.
+...  as well as the StateT monad transformer, and the world-famous Show typeclass.

-Still to come : A short and simple FP game is coming up, based on [this](https://github.com/jdegoes/lambdaconf-2014-introgame)